Linux KVM: BIG-IP VE Setup¶

 When you deploy BIG-IP VE, a specific number of virtual network interfaces (vNICs) are available.

 Each virtual machine can have a maximum of 28 NICs.

 Configure SR-IOV on the hypervisor¶

-To increase performance, you can enable Single Root I/O Virtualization (SR-IOV).
-You need an SR-IOV-compatible network interface card (NIC) installed and the SR-IOV BIOS must be enabled.
+- Enable Single Root I/O Virtualization (SR-IOV).
+You need an SR-IOV-compatible network interface card (NIC) installed and the SR-IOV BIOS enabled.

-To complete SR-IOV configuration, after you deploy BIG-IP VE, you must add three PCI device NICs and map them to your networks.
+- To complete SR-IOV configuration, after you deploy BIG-IP VE, add three PCI device NICs and map them to your networks.